Product Navigation

 SETTING UP OFFICE 365 APPLICATION IMPERSONATION USING POWERSHELL

-2. Also verify the Powershell version by typing:
+2. Also verify the PowerShell version by typing: verify PowerShell version

 • The blank response indicates that you are using version 1.0